EmumbaOrg/docs-retail-solution-accelerator/docs/05-Adding-a-New-Agent/06-add-agent-timeout.md

 # 5.7: Add Agent Timeout

 In this step, we will add the 'REVIEW_AGENT_TIMEOUT'  in `backend/src/config/config.py`.
-This is the maximum ammount of time the review agent will take to process a request, after which it will timeout, allowing the agentic flow to move forward gracefully.
+This is the maximum amount of time the review agent will take to process a request, after which it will timeout, allowing the agentic flow to move forward gracefully.

 > **File location:** `backend/src/config/config.py`
 >